jshimko/react-time-ago/README.md

 React-TimeAgo is feature complete from my point of view. (discussions welcome)

 However, support for various languages can always be improved.
-So please, conrtibute strings for the language(s) you're fluent in.
+So please, contribute strings for the language(s) you're fluent in.
 I'm specifically looking for strings for the unit 'week'. `jquery-timeago` did not support weeks in its strings, and so in all but the default english, weeks get down-converted to days instead.
 Help me fix that.